 I was also excited about The Long Call because Cleeves is known for the strong sense of place in her work and this is set in North Devon, where I grew up.

-Detective Inspector Michael Venn has moved back to Devon to live with his husband, Jonathan.
-The story begins with Michael standing outside the funeral of his father, feeling unable to go in.
+Detective Inspector Matthew Venn has moved back to Devon to live with his husband, Jonathan.
+The story begins with Matthew standing outside the funeral of his father, feeling unable to go in.
 He is estranged from his family because they are devout members of the Barum Brethren and he lost his faith some years earlier.

 It’s a great set-up and the novel contains all of the classic ingredients of a Cleeves novel, but somehow they don’t gel.
 The writing is heavy on exposition and big chunks of back story, often introduced without context.
 The worst instance is close to the end at what should be a very tense and dramatic moment when one police officer bizarrely decides it’s a good time to discuss his relationship with his father and how it has informed his character and career choices.
 This from a man who has previously shown no signs of introspection.